 Hurricane Irma expected to strengthen in Atlantic Ocean this weekend

-Powerful Hurricane Irma is expected to strengthen over the eastern Atlantic Ocean during the weekend -- potentially becoming as potent as a Category 5 storm as it whirls its way towards a possible landfall.
+Powerful Hurricane Irma is expected to strengthen over the eastern Atlantic Ocean during the weekend – potentially becoming as potent as a Category 5 storms as it swirls its way towards the Leewards Islands where it could make landfall next week.

-Irma formed and strengthened to a Category 3 storm on Thursday and was forecast to be an “extremely dangerous” storm for the next several days, according to The National Hurricane Center.
+Irma strengthened to a Category 3 storm on Thursday but had been downgraded to a Category 2 on Saturday.
+Irma was forecast to be an “extremely dangerous” storm for the next several days, according to the National Hurricane Center.

-"The models are trending towards perhaps curving away from the U.S.," Fox News meteorologist Janice Dean said, adding the storm, however, was coming "a little too close to comfort for the East Coast."

-The storm was moving west-northwest near 13 mph.
-Its maximum sustained winds had increased to near 110 mph.
+The storm was moving northwest at nearly 13 mph and no coastal watches or warnings were in effect.
+Its maximum sustained winds had decreased to 110 mph.

 Should Irma strike the U.S., it could form a devastating 1-2 punch of Category 4 storms after the havoc wreaked by Hurricane Harvey last weekend.

-Forecasters expect Irma to make contact with the Lesser Antilles but it was not clear where it would directly hit.
-Storm watchers advise residents in Puerto Rico, the Virgin Islands and the Lesser Antilles to monitor the storm.

-Meanwhile, Tropical Storm Lidia lashed Mexico’s resort-studded southern Baja California Peninsula with heavy rains, as about 1,400 sought refuge at storm shelters in the Los Cabos resorts.
+Meanwhile, Tropical Storm Lidia lashed Mexico’s resort-studded southern Baja California peninsula with heavy rains and is responsible for at least four deaths in the country's Los Cabos area.

-The U.S. National Hurricane Center said Lidia could produce total accumulations of as much as 8 to 12 inches across much of Baja California Sur state and western Jalisco state on the mainland, threatening flash floods and landslides.
+Authorities warned the death toll could rise over the weekend as emergency crews surveyed the damage in villages with ramshackle homes.
+At least one person was considered missing.

+State Tourism Secretary Luis Genero Ruiz said about 20,000 foreign tourists were stranded after airlines suspended flights to the area.

-Lidia had maximum sustained winds of 65 mph early Friday with weakening expected over the next few days as the storm reaches the mountainous terrain of Baja California.
-Its center was about 50 miles west-southwest of La Paz and was heading northwest near 8 mph.
+Lidia had maximum sustained winds of 50 mph Saturday with weakening expected over the next few days as the storm reaches the mountainous terrain of Baja California.
+The storm was centered about 70 miles south-southwest of Santa Rosalia, Mexico and was heading northwest at about 12 mph.

 The Associated Press contributed to this report.